deepjoy10x/aboUTME/README.md

 created.
 On your SmartThings app, choose "Add a Thing" and the device you just created from developer IDE will appear.
 Confirm it.

+There are 3 required preferences you must set before you can really use the device.
+You can set them up on either the app or IDE:

+### Blynk Auth Token

+This is the auth token Blynk sent you during setup.